-9.3.2 Download data from dry-run output
+10.3.2 Download data from dry-run output

 Once you have successfully executed a GEOS-Chem dry-run, you can use the output from the dry-run (contained in the log.dryrun file) to download the data files that GEOS-Chem will need to perform the corresponding "production" simulation.
-You may download from one of several GEOS-Chem mirror sites, which are described in the following sections.
+You may download from one of several locations, which are described in the following sections.

-Important: Before you use the download_data.py script, make sure to initialize a Conda environment by typing conda activate ENV-NAME (where ENV-NAME is the name of your environment).
+Important: Before you use the download\data.py script, make sure to initialize a Conda environment by typing conda activate ENV-NAME (where ENV-NAME is the name of your environment).

 Also make sure that you have installed the PyYAML module to your conda environment.
-PyYAML will allow the download_data.py script to read certain configurable settings from a YAML file in your run directory.
+PyYAML will allow the download\data.py script to read certain configurable settings from a YAML file in your run directory.